COG-UK/docs/getting-api-keys.md

 maintainer: BioWilko
 ---

-## Generating and accessing an API key from Majora
+## Generating a legacy API key from Majora

 *You must have two-factor authentification `2FA` enabled to access the API*